In this article, I share some tips and techniques I use to squeeze every drop out of the limited time I have — and how you can do the same.

 All the extra hours I put into Wine Library or VaynerMedia don’t feel like “work” to me because I’m not doing it to accumulate more stuff, I’m doing it because I love it.

-4. Audit what you’re doing with your 18 hours a day
+4. Audit what you’re doing with your day

 Nobody you know ever made it without putting in the work.